hundredyearfarms/Hundred-Year-Farm-Project/README.md

 ***Future***

-**2023-2033**: Construction of supporting infrastructure for carbon-negative agroforestry through three stages:
+**2023-2033**: Construction of the custom agroforestry buildings will go through three stages:

 - A utility building (pumphouse with drip irrigation mixing equipment, computer controls, sensors, and lights for plant germination).
 The drip irrigation system itself.
 - An equiped workshop with office space (2 people 8 hours per day).